Samsung/tizen-docs/docs/application/native/guides/connectivity/iotcon.md

 # IoT Connectivity

 [IoTivity](https://www.iotivity.org/) offers seamless device-to-device connectivity to address the emerging needs of the Internet of Things (IoT) through the open source reference implementation of the OCF (Open Connectivity Foundation) standard specifications.
-IoT connectivity (Iotcon) provides the means of using IoTivity in Tizen.
+IoT connectivity (IoTCon) provides the means of using IoTivity in Tizen.

 **Figure: IoTivity in Tizen**